 You should take the right dose, no more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 You have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm each time you have treatment.

 You usually have melphalan as a course of several cycles of treatment.
 Your treatment plan depends on which type of cancer you have.

-For example, if you have myeloma you often have melphalan as part of a combination of drugs, including a steroid (such as prednisolone) and a biological therapy (such as thalidomide).
-In this case, you might take melphalan for the first 4 or 7 days of each cycle of treatment.
+For example, if you have myeloma you often have melphalan as part of a combination of drugs, including a steroid (such as prednisolone) and a targeted drug (such as bortezomib).
+In this case, you might take melphalan tablets for the first 4 days of each cycle of treatment.
 A cycle usually lasts 4 or 6 weeks.
 You may have between 6 and 12 cycles.